KimNico/KimNico/README.md

 ### Hola, soy Nicolas Kim.

-Actualmente me encuentro trabajando en el rubro de la indumentaria y paralelamente estoy capacitándome en distintas tecnologías de programación, a través de cursos y de manera autodidacta.
-Tambien decidí dar el siguiente paso a mi carrera como programador ingresando a la carrera de ingeniería de sistemas de información en la Universidad Tecnológica Nacional para poder profundizar aún más los conocimientos acerca de este camino que estoy siguiendo.
+I am currently working as a full stack developer at Distrito Moda, which is an Ecommerce platform that sells wholesale clothing or fashion accessories.
+Additionally, I am pursuing a degree in Information Systems Engineering at the National Technological University in Argentina.
-- 🔭 I’m currently working on a Henry Bootcamp Final group project
+- 🔭 I’m currently working on a personal project where i'm learning more about different technologies.

-- 🌱 I’m currently learning C++ and Typescript
+- 🌱 I’m currently learning C++ and python

-- ❓ Ask me about anything related to PERN stack and related technologies
+- ❓ if i don't know something i will work hard to find the answer.

-- ⚡ Curiosities: I enjoy coding in group
+- ⚡ Curiosities: i find joy in little things.